marshatiisa/carbon-offset-simulator/README.md

     ```
 ### Frontend Dependencies

-The frontend of this project relies on several packages to work correctly.
-These include:

 - [react-hook-forms](https://www.npmjs.com/package/react-hook-forms): Used for handling form input on the front end.
 - [react-bootstrap-table2](https://www.npmjs.com/package/react-bootstrap-table2): Used for tabulating data.
 - [recharts](https://www.npmjs.com/package/recharts): Used for handling data visualization.

-You don't need to install these packages manually, as they are included in the project's `package.json` file.
-Running `npm install` in the `frontend` directory will install them for you.

 ## Running the Application